gknowles/dimcli/docs/README.md

 # dim-cli

-Module for making unix style command line interfaces.
+Making command line interfaces fun for kids of all ages.

 Main features:
 - parses directly to c++ variables (or makes proxies for them)